Trump heads to U.S.-Mexico border for fresh attacks on Biden policies

 Trump has flirted publicly with the prospect of running for president again in 2024.
 Abbott is also a potential contender for the Republican nomination.

-(Reporting by Julia Harte and Ted Hesson; Additional reporting by Chris Kahn; Editing by Scott Malone and Howard Goller)
+(Reporting by Julia Harte and Ted Hesson; Additional reporting by Chris Kahn; Editing by Scott Malone, Howard Goller and Jonathan Oatis)

 ((Julia.Harte@thomsonreuters.com; +1 202-590-7402;))